 Running has many positive health benefits associated with it, yet it's not uncommon for runners to get hurt from the activity.
 Thankfully, there are several easy actions one can take to prevent potential injury.
 While it’s important to stretch before you run, not many people realize that stretching after a run is important as well.
 This prevents the muscles from shortening and tightening up.
 Running on natural surfaces can also be easier on the joints.
 Alternatively, starting on a treadmill or sidewalk isn’t bad.
 Take it slow the first time you run; pushing yourself too hard can lead to injury.
 Finally, a good pair of shoes that aren’t too cushioned and are well fitted are great for your feet and can prevent foot pain.
 Running injuries always have the potential to occur, but following these steps can help significantly prevent them.
 Just remember to consult with a podiatrist first about running and whether it is right for you.

-When dealing with systemic disease of the feet, it is extremely important to check the affected areas routinely so that any additional problems are caught quickly.
-If you have any concerns about your feet and ankles contact one of our podiatrists from Footcare 2 You, Inc. Our doctors will assist you with all of your podiatric needs.
+Exercising your feet regularly with the proper foot wear is a great way to prevent injuries.
+If you have any concerns about your feet, contact one of our podiatrists of Footcare 2 You, Inc. Our doctors will treat your foot and ankle needs.

 If you have any questions please feel free to contact one of our offices located in West Orange, Toms River, Guttenberg, and Elmwood Park, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.